The distortion coefficient in a rectangular isometric projection is equal to. Isometric projection

 6.1.
 General provisions

-that on the plane P called axonometric (axonometry);
+and onto plane P called axonometric (axonometry);

-projections of coordinate axes - corresponding axonometric axes(they are simply referred to as x, y, z instead of x, y, z); the ratio of the length of the axonometric projection of a segment parallel to the coordinate axis to the natural length of the segment - distortion indicator along the corresponding axonometric axis.
+projections of coordinate axes - corresponding axonometric axes(they are simply denoted x, y, z instead of x, y, z); the ratio of the length of the axonometric projection of a segment parallel to the coordinate axis to the natural length of the segment - distortion indicator along the corresponding axonometric axis.
 If the direction of projection is perpendicular to the plane P, then the axonometry is called rectangular, and if not, then oblique.

 6.2.
-Rectangular Isometric View(isometry)
+Rectangular isometric projection(isometric)

-slope 4:7 to the horizontal
+slope 4:7 to horizontal

-line of the drawing.
+no line of the drawing.

 To simplify isomet-

-Riya is built using the
+riya is built using the

 along the axes equal to 1.
 In this

-case image of the subject
+case image of the object

 in isometry